We are developing therapies to treat all patients with lysosomal storage disorders (LSDs).

-Lysosomal storage disorders (LSDs) are caused by DNA mutations that prevent an individual’s body from making critical enzymes that break down and recycle certain natural cellular products within lysosomes.
-This leads to a buildup of substances such as lipids, carbohydrates, and proteins within cells’ lysosomal compartments.
-Approximately 50 LSDs have been identified; each is caused by one or more deficiencies in an enzyme involved in the metabolism of cholesterol, lipids, carbohydrates, or proteins.
+Lysosomal storage disorders (LSDs) are a family of approximately 50 rare, genetic, and life-threatening diseases characterized by a deficiency in a specific lysosomal enzyme.
+LSDs are caused by DNA mutations that prevent an individual’s body from making critical enzymes that break down and recycle certain natural cellular products within lysosomes.
+These disorders cause a buildup of substances such as lipids, carbohydrates, and proteins within cells’ lysosomal compartments, leading to problems that affect multiple organs.

 Glycan degradation disorders

-This is by far the largest category of LSDs, covering approximately 30 of the most common disorders.
-LSDs in this category involve an inability to breach down glycans, also known as polysaccharides.
+This category of LSDs is by far the largest, covering approximately 30 of the most common LSDs.
+The problem with the LSDs in this category is that these disorders are not able to breach down glycans, also known as polysaccharides.
 These are large, complex sugar molecules that play a role in biologic systems and processes.
-The prefix “glyco-“ implies that there is a sugar component to a particular molecule.
+The prefix “glyco” implies that there is a sugar component to a particular molecule.

 Glycolipid degradation disorders